Quick Facts: Earning an Ed.D. in Maryland

 Superintendent II Certificate

-The Superintendent II Certificate qualifies an individual to be a county superintendent.
+The Superintendent II license qualifies an individual in Maryland to be a county superintendent.
 To earn it, you must meet almost the same requirements for the Superintendent I Certificate.

 However, in the educator preparation pathway, the MSDE will want to see that you’ve tackled coursework covering public school administration, supervision, and methods of teaching.
 For the last preparation pathway, it also expects you to have 60 semester hours of graduate coursework—including a minimum of 24 semester hours in education administration.